jwrg/paipo/README.md

 Rapid web app development for Koa.js + Postgres

-This a springboard/scaffold/prototype web app stack built on Koa, middleware for said, and Postgres.
+This a lightweight web app development and testing framework + springboard/scaffold/prototype stack built on Koa, middleware for said, and Postgres.
 This project seeks to provide a small codebase for starting a node web app using Koa and Postgres, and attempts to